In this blog, you will learn about functional training, and why it is the best way to build strength, in a safe, healthy, and effective way.

 Why you should do Functional Training

-Now that you aware of the body’s planes, you must ensure your training programmes include exercises from each of the planes of human movement.
+Now that you are aware of the body’s planes, you must ensure your training programmes include exercises from each of the planes of human movement.

 Unfortunately, most movements in a majority of people’s training routines are in the Sagittal Plane, hence the obsessions with the ‘Mirror Muscles’.